ErikRospo/wombotPython/using_mod/videoMaker/Second Way/explanation.md

     );
 return res;
 ```
 The next block is where a lot of time is spent.
 It actually calls the `task` function.
-It uses the `prompt`, and `style` arguements given.
+It uses the `prompt`, and `style` arguments given.
 We also see it pass in a weird looking third argument. this is a function declaration that takes in `data`, and uses `handler` as the return value, passing in `prefix`, which was passed in to the `generate` function. it is kind of confusing, but that is just what JavaScript just loves doing.
 For the rest of the arguments, it isn't that crazy.
 The fourth one is just an object declaration, that packs `final`, `inter`, and `downloadDir` into one object.
 then, once it has finished (again, note the `await`), it returns the result `res`.